This post has been updated as of January 2020.

 As an ecommerce or brick and mortar store, you know shipping your products is not always a dream.
-One of the reasons might be the dimensional weight of your package.
+It’s not as simple as dropping your packages off at your local FedEx or UPS store.
+You have to think about shipping costs.
+And one of the factors that go into shipping costs is dimensional weight.
 If you’re worried about dimensional weight, don’t be, because here’s a huge secret: it doesn’t always matter.

 We’re breaking down what dimensional weight is, why it’s important and why it doesn’t always matter to your business.